DasithEdirisinghe/iVoke_Drowsiness-Detection/README.md

 So I use ubuntu as my OS and I install python3, open cv, dlib libary and additional librariis.
 So then after referring many online resources I get started my programming.

-# Get started with Rpi
+# Geting start with Rpi

 Rpi 3B is the board which we used for our project.
 Raspberry pi OS https://www.raspberrypi.org/software/ is the OS we used.